Special Book Reading: The Tennis Ball Trees

 I am pleased to announce that 10% of the proceeds from Why the Cane? will be donated to the Dempsey Center.
 The Dempsey Center makes life better for people managing the impact of cancer by creating a haven of support for cancer patients, survivors, and caregivers.
 With locations in Lewiston and South Portland, Maine, the Dempsey Center provides services that ease the side effects of cancer and cancer treatment for individuals and families at every step of their cancer experience.
 The Dempsey Center provided incredible support to my family during and after my late wife’s battle with cancer.
 I am grateful for their dedicated work and honored to be able to make a small contribution to support their on-going programs and services.

 Christopher Lockwood’s writing is his artistic outlet.
 For years his writing was primarily in conjunction with his professional career as Executive Director of the Maine Municipal Association (1979 – 2015).
 In 2013, he published The Tennis Ball Trees, a whimsical children’s book about his chocolate Labrador Retriever’s love of tennis balls.
 Upon his retirement in 2015, Lockwood decided to pursue his writing on a part-time basis.
-His next book, Why the Cane? is scheduled to be released in April 2019.
-The book relates his personal story of regaining a level of activity he thought would not be possible after a devastating accident.
+His next book, Why the Cane?, was completed in early 2019.
+The book is a memoir relating his personal story of regaining a level of activity he thought would not be possible after a devastating accident.
+“This thoughtful recollection about an accident should help readers facing similar challenges.” —-Kirkus Reviews

 Lockwood is a graduate of St. Lawrence University and holds a Master’s in Public Administration from the University of Washington.
 He served three years as an officer in the U.S. Navy.
-He lives in Hallowell, Maine.
-His books are available through Maine Authors Publishing, 12 High Street, Thomaston, ME 04861 email@example.com.
+He has four adult children and eleven grandchildren.
+Lockwood divides his time between his long-time home in Hallowell, Maine and his new residence as of 2021 in Sunapee, New Hampshire.
+His books are available in both hard and soft cover through Maine Authors Publishing, 12 High Street, Thomaston, Maine.